darius/cant/README.md

 ## Thanks

-Of course, this project would not exist without Scheme or E. It's pretty likely to get more like E, because so far I've been using my decades-old memory instead of actually consulting it, and E probably did things better.
+Of course, this project would not exist without Scheme or E. It's pretty likely to get more like E, because so far I've been consulting my decades-old memory instead of the sources, and E probably did things better.

 Thanks to Kragen Sitaker for early discussions about the language.